HarveyYifanLi/Typeform_data_API/README.md

 ## Typeform_data_API
-The python file Typeform_API.py requests data froms from Typeform website using the specific API key of a specific user account and then firstly save the raw data into a json file consequently parsing the json objects as pyton objects and produce a single table containing all the responses objects in a CSV file.
+The python file Typeform_API.py requests data forms from Typeform website which corresponds to customer responses to a typeform questionare (e.g. marketing research) using a specific API key of a specific registered account and then firstly save the raw data into a json file consequently parsing the json objects as pyton objects and then produce a single table containing all the responses objects in a CSV file.
 Specifically, our table contains responses from both the answers and the metadata parts of the data form.